mrandreastoth/firefox-nativedark/PRIVACY.md

 **Some basic user data may be collected *strictly for analytical* and statistical purposes.**

-All of the following information speficied below is to be collected for the Author(s) use alone, and will not be public unless specified.
+All of the following information specified below is to be collected for the Author(s) use alone, and will not be public unless specified.

  1. User email address (opt-in)
     * Collected if the user would like to be contacted by the Author(s)